Dementia Guidance

 Or telephone HMRC on 0300 123 1073 phone lines open Monday to Friday: 8.30am to 5.30pm

-Council Tax Reduction for Disabilities
+Council Tax Band Reduction for Disabilities

 You may be eligible for the scheme if you live in a larger property than you would need if you or another occupant were not disabled.